 The M5 Competition is only available with one large engine and it’s been designed for power rather than fuel economy.
 The introduction of turbocharging and the downsizing of the engine compared with previous M5s is a nod to improving efficiency, but the 4.4-litre V8 still only returns around 25mpg, which we were able to get close to during our test.
 However, as with any super saloon, driving the M5 with any kind of enthusiasm or in heavy traffic will lead to fuel economy figures dropping into the mid-teens or lower.

 After the first year's CO2-based road tax (generally included in the on-the-road price), every M5 will cost the standard rate each year to tax.
-With a list price of more than £40,000, the M5 is also liable for an additional VED surcharge in years two to six of ownership, making the bill higher during that period.
+With a list price of more than £40,000, the M5 is also liable for an additional VED surcharge in years two to six of ownership, making the bill over £500 a year during that period.
 CO2 emissions starting from 254g/km place the M5 in the highest Benefit-in-Kind band for company-car drivers and it's also expensive to insure, sitting in the top group 50.
 Electric rivals such as the Porsche Taycan will invariably be a bit less expensive to run, especially in terms of company-car tax.

 Engines, drive & performance